Boundary Criticality in the 2d Random Quantum Ising Model

-Here, we use the strong-disorder RG method to study the boundary phase diagram of a 2d random bond- and transverse-field- Ising model, whose bulk is fixed at a (strong-randomness) quantum phase transition~\cite{motrunich2000infinite, kovacs2010renormalization,yu2008entanglement} between ferromagnet and paramagnetic phases.
+Here, we use the strong-disorder RG method to study the boundary phase diagram of a 2d random bond- and transverse-field- Ising model, whose bulk is fixed at a (strong-randomness) quantum phase transition~\cite{motrunich2000infinite, kovacs2010renormalization,yu2008entanglement,kovacs2013boundary} between ferromagnet and paramagnetic phases.
 By tuning the competition of the exchange interactions and transverse fields on the boundary, we identify three distinct infinite-randomness boundary quantum critical (BQC) classes that are infinite-randomness analogs of those identified in clean Ising models.
 These include: i) an \emph{ordinary} BQC phase in which the transverse fields dominate at the boundary and spin correlations exhibit strong-disorder critical random-singlet like scaling, ii) an \emph{extraordinary} BQC phase in which the random exchange couplings dominate and the edge exhibits long-range magnetic order, which induces a fractal structured magnetization profile that slowly decays as one moves away from the edge, and iii) a \emph{special} BQC marking the boundary phase transition between ordinary and extraordinary.
 Each of these universality classes exhibits strong randomness behavior characterized by a distinct stretched-exponential decay of typical correlation functions and tunneling rates with distance, and power-law decay of average correlation functions.
+Further, the critical surface magnetization for the ordinary transition is in good agreement with previous numerical work done in this regime~\cite{kovacs2013boundary}.

 We expect that these methods can be adapted to a wide variety of disordered models with discrete symmetry, including those where symmetry and topology enrich the bulk criticality~\cite{scaffidi2017gapless,verresen2021gapless}.